itko/itko.github.io/_pages/connectivity.md

 	    src="/assets/images/projects/connectivity/habitat_with_centroid_and_probs.svg">
 </figure>

-We can see that some paths are more probable than others, and we can already see that some patches are "busier" than others.
-To really drive home the point, we can plot the graph as a circle:
+To really drive home the point, we can transform the graph into a circle:

 <figure class="connectivity-image">
 	    <img